sing0421/AttractingContributors/README.md

 # My Project (Emoji-collection)
 What is your favorite emoji?<br/>
 One or more is fine.<br/>
-Send us a Pull Request!
+Send me a Pull Request!

 # List of Emoji
 1. 😆😆😆😆😆😆😆😆